bruce-hill/bp/bp.1.md

 **(!)** *error-pat*
-: If *error-pat* matches, **bp** will not print any results in this file and instead print an error message highlighting the matching position of *error-pat* in the file and printing the text of *error-pat* as an error message.
+: If *error-pat* matches, **bp** will not print any results in this file and instead print an error message to **STDERR** highlighting the matching position of *error-pat* in the file and printing the text of *error-pat* as an error message.
 Then, **bp** will exit with a failure status and not process any further files.